Spooky, Halloween Math Transformation

 This transformation would allow us to go over 4 of the major skills we had been working on and needed to review for an upcoming assessment.
 I created four sets of spooky themed task cards that reviewed ordered of operations, multiplying and dividing decimals with models and word problems, and matching equations to word problems.
 If you happen to be in Texas, like I am, these are some of the most difficult skills that we teach all year.
 I wanted to create a fun and engaging way for my students to practice these challenging skills.

 The task cards were an easy way to add a little fun to the day since they are Halloween themed and you could definitely just play off of that.
-Orrrrrr you can even take it a step farther and add in some Fear Factor mystery boxes, like I did!
+Orrrrrr you can even take it a step farther and add in some creepy mystery boxes, like I did!

 Mystery Box Set Up